 I love being outside, especially walking outside with no particular place to go.
 My husband would prefer that we would have a place to go and not just walk aimlessly, but you never know where you'll end up when you do it my way!
 One time my family and I wound up backstage at a cheerleading competition while wandering around Notre Dame.
 It was like a live version of Bring It On.
 My mom can vouch for that.

-Other things Luke and I enjoy are getting coffee, laughing at baby animal videos, whiskey bars, brunch, exploring new places, jamming out to music and relaxing on the couch watching New Girl or Parks & Rec.
+Other things that I enjoy are getting coffee, laughing at baby animal videos, whiskey bars, brunch, exploring new places, jamming out to music and relaxing on the couch watching New Girl or Parks & Rec.

 I have a dog named Vader.
 He jumps like a kangaroo and his main goal in life is to snuggle.
 He will make a great Sith Lord one day.

 I have some pretty great friends who would drop anything if I needed them.
 The goal of "~*Da Friends*~," as we call ourselves on Snapchat, is to one day own a cul-de-sac and all buy houses within it.
 It sounded a lot less cultish in my head.

 I am a Minneapolis-based wedding photographer.
 I was introduced to photography about 5 years ago, and it's been something that I have been able to turn to as a creative outlet, a way to express myself, and a method on how to tell stories about my life and for other's who invite me to.

 Your wedding photographer is someone that is going to be front and center to a lot of pivotal moments in your relationship.
 It's crucial that you connect with them and trust them.